 - 1. Tardy to school (7:55). - A. Report to the office with a note from a parent or guardian. - B. You will be allowed three tardies to school during one semester in case of traffic jams, oversleeping, etc. On the fourth and any subsequent tardy, you will be referred to the office.
 4TH 6TH tardies will result in parent communication from Principal, 7th 9th tardies will result in student having 30 minute detention on the day of tardy (or two days detention if students miss detention on the day of tardy) and 10th tardy and beyond will result in student being assigned Saturday School with a fee of \$40.
-Excessive tardies may result in dismissal from school - C. Students checking in without a doctor's note will be considered tardy.

-2. Tardy to class.

-- A. If you are tardy to class because a teacher or office personnel detained you, get a note from the person explaining why you are late. - B. You will be allowed three tardies to class during one semester.
-On the fourth and any subsequent tardy, you will be referred to the office. $4^{TH} 6^{TH}$ tardies will result in student having 30 minute detention on the day of the tardy (or two days detention if students miss detention on the day of tardy). $7^{th} 9^{th}$ tardies will result in student having two 30 minute detentions and 10th tardy and beyond will result in student being assigned Saturday School with a fee of \$40.
+Excessive tardies may result in dismissal from school - C. Students checking in without a doctor's note will be considered tardy. - 2.
+Tardy to class. - A. If you are tardy to class because a teacher or office personnel detained you, get a note from the person explaining why you are late. - B. You will be allowed three tardies to class during one semester.
+On the fourth and any subsequent tardy, you will be referred to the office.
+4TH 6TH tardies will result in the student having detention on the day of the tardy (or two days detention if students miss detention on the day of tardy). $7^{th} - 9^{th}$ tardies will result in the student having two detentions and 10^{th} tardy and beyond will result in the student being assigned Saturday School with a fee of \$40.
 Excessive tardies may result in dismissal from school.